 If forming a parallel entity doesn’t make sense for your company, another way to potentially avoid a big tax hit when transitioning your business to family is to gift the company in pieces.

 Owners of smaller companies can take advantage of the annual $15,000 gift tax exemption to transfer ownership over time.

 Owners of higher-value companies can plan to use the one-time estate tax exemption to gift interest in the business to heirs while the business value is still low enough to meet exemption limits.
-The Tax Cuts and Jobs Act of 2017 doubled those exemptions (with inflation adjustments, currently $11.58 million per individual and $23.16 million per couple), with these higher exemptions set to expire in 2026.
-The new tax law kept the estate tax at 40 percent.
+The current exemption limits are $11.7 million per individual and $23.4 million per couple.
+These limits are set to expire in 2026, but anticipated tax law changes could reduce the lifetime gift exemption sooner.

 3. The IDGT: A trust to avoid transfer taxes